Meet the team

 Itza A. Carbajal is New Orleans born Texas raised American doctoral student pursuing a PhD in Information Science at the University of Washington Information School focusing on children and their records.
 Carbajal’s proposed dissertation research analyzes how records embody childhood trauma as well as how archival records may provide release or relief from traumatic memories.
 Previously, she worked as the Latin American Metadata Librarian for LLILAS Benson at the University of Texas Austin.
 She received a Master of Science in Information Studies from UT Austin and dual-degree Bachelor of Arts in History and English with a concentration on creative writing and legal studies from UT San Antonio.

-Rebecca Coleman is Professor of Digital Futures in the Bristol Digital Futures Institute (BDFI) and the School of Sociology, Politics and International Studies (SPAIS) at the University of Bristol, UK.
-Throughout her career, she has worked with image-based methodologies (sketching and drawing, collaging, photography, video-making) to explore and understand people’s sensory, embodied and affective experiences of media.
-This has included projects on: young women’s understandings their bodies; adult professionals’ and young people’s feelings about digital media, social media and time; and adult and young people’s experiences of changing rhythms, routines and imaginations of the future during the Covid-19 pandemic.
+Rebecca Coleman is Professor at the University of Bristol, UK.
+She has worked with image-based methodologies (drawing, collaging, photography, video-making) to explore people’s sensory and embodied experiences of media.
 She is now especially interested in the kinds of futures imagined by people who aren’t usually involved in the design and implementation of digital technologies.
-Before moving to Bristol, she worked at Lancaster University and Goldsmiths, University of London.

 Hyo Yoon Kang is a Reader in Law at the University of Warwick, UK.
 Previously she was Lecturer of Science Studies at the University of Lucerne and a postdoctoral research fellow at the Max Planck Institute for the History of Science.
 She is particularly interested in knowledge practices, their materialities and political economies.
 Drawing upon anthropological and media theoretical works, she writes on intellectual property, political economy of knowledge, history of sciences, and law, culture and the humanities.